xiaobinliu/walne-org/blog/source/_posts/permacoin-zerocash-ethereum-meetup.md

-title: 'Permacoin & Zerocash'
+title: 'SV Ethereum Meetup Writeup: Permacoin & Zerocash'
-date: 2014-05-18 23:16:07
+date: 2014-05-25 00:01:07
-tags:
+tags: bitcoin, ethereum, cryptocurrency, cryptography
 ---

-Last night, I attended the [Silicon Valley Ethereum Meetup](http://www.meetup.com/EthereumSiliconValley/events/175527242/) in Mountain View for a presentation on Permacoin by Andrew Miller and Zerocash by Eran Tromer.
+Last Sunday, I attended the [Silicon Valley Ethereum Meetup](http://www.meetup.com/EthereumSiliconValley/events/175527242/) in Mountain View for a presentation on Permacoin by Andrew Miller and Zerocash by Eran Tromer.
 Both were thoughtful presentations that sought to push forward the field of research around novel applications for Satoshi Nakamoto's blockchain.
 Below is my summary of each presentation.

-##Permacoin
+###Permacoin

 Andrew & his collaborators' research is based on the premise is mining Bitcoin is only useful for securing the network; and this massive amount of computing power could be more useful for additional applications, like a massive distributed database of the world's information.